The Hanshin Tigers and Their Cursed History - Beyond the Dark Ages

 The Colonel Sanders Curse

 In 1985, the Hanshin Tigers won their first pennant in 21 years and the Japan Series.
 Ecstatic fans jumped into Dotonbori River, throwing a Colonel Sanders statue from a nearby KFC into the water.
 Hanshin then went 18 years without a pennant through 2003, spawning the Colonel Sanders Curse legend.
 The statue was recovered during 2009 river dredging, but championships remained elusive until 2023.
-The 2023 title supposedly broke the curse, though the urban legend persists among fans.
+The 2023 title supposedly broke the curse, though the urban legend remained deeply embedded in fan culture as of 2026.
 MLB has similar legends including the Red Sox's Curse of the Bambino and the Cubs' Billy Goat Curse.

 The Dark Ages Reality